(early 1870s-1919) Comedian, manager, producer, theatre lessee.

 (1865-1941) Comedian, actor, showman, troupe manager.
 [Born: Arthur Salmon in Geelong, Victoria]

 Although largely known today as the man who gave George Wallace is professional start, Harry Salmon established himself as a comedian in the 1890s, before going on to carve out a 40 year career as a showman.
-During that time he toured overseas (including the USA, UK, South Africa and New Zealand), travelled throughout Australia with his own companies, and appeared on bills for the firms like Fullers’ Theatres.
+During that time he toured overseas (including the USA, Britain, South Africa and New Zealand), travelled throughout Australia with his own companies, and appeared on bills for the firms like Fullers’ Theatres.
 His biggest fan-base, however, was rural Queensland.
 After retiring in the 1930s he settled in Brisbane, earning a living as a photographer and staging occasional charity concerts.

 Image source: Funny by George (1999)